benkuly/matrix-spring-boot-sdk/README.md

 To customize the default behaviour of (and add persistence to) the `APPSERVICE` mode you may override [`DefaultMatrixAppserviceEventService`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/appservice/DefaultMatrixAppserviceEventService.kt),  [`DefaultMatrixAppserviceRoomService`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/appservice/DefaultMatrixAppserviceRoomService.kt) and/or [`DefaultMatrixAppserviceUserService`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/appservice/DefaultMatrixAppserviceUserService.kt) and make them available as bean (annotate it with `@Component`).
 This allows you to control which and how users and rooms should be created and events are handled.

 ### Handle messages
 Just implement [`MatrixMessageContentHandler`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/handler/MatrixMessageContentHandler.kt) and make it available as bean (annotate it with `@Component`).
 This allows you to react and answer to all Message Events from any room, that you joined.

 ## Advanced usage

 #### Handle all incoming events
 Implement [`MatrixEventHandler`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/handler/MatrixEventHandler.kt) and make it available as bean (annotate it with `@Component`).
 This allows you to react to every Event from any room, that you joined.

 #### Interact with Homeserver
 A Bean of type [`MatrixClient`](./matrix-spring-boot-rest-client/src/main/kotlin/net/folivo/matrix/restclient/MatrixClient.kt) is created, which can be autowired and used to interact with the matrix API.
-Currently not all endpoints of the [Client-Server API](https://matrix.org/docs/spec/client_server/r0.6.0) are implemented.
+Currently, not all endpoints of the [Client-Server API](https://matrix.org/docs/spec/client_server/r0.6.0) are implemented (let me know if something you need is missing).

 ## Examples